zeldaret/oot/docs/tutorial/contents.md

 - Structure of the code

 ## Pre-decompilation
-- Building the repo (read the README)
+- Building the repo (follow the instructions in the README.md)
-- Reference for how we use git and github in this project (forks, git commands, pull requests)
 - Most of us use VSCode.
 (You can watch Fig's video to get an idea of how this can be used).
 Some useful information is [here](vscode.md).
 - Choosing a first actor (You want something small that has simple interactions with the environment.
 But OoT is far enough in that there are basically no unreserved actors left anyway now.)